Gun people: Geography and people

-The Ogu people are found in Badagry and in the Yewa and Ipokia region of Ogun State and Makoko in Lagos.
-They are also located in some parts of the Republic of Benin.
-Since their environment is surrounded by water, majority of Ogu people are into fishing, coconut processing and salt production while some are involved in trading and farming.
-The people of Ogu strongly believe in their traditions despite most of them being followers of other religions, they are seen worshipping a deity called Zangbeto.
+The Ogu people are found in Porto-Novo, capital city of Benin Republic, in Badagry, in the Yewa, in Ipokia region of Ogun State and in Makoko in Lagos.
+Since their environment is surrounded by water, majority of Gun people are into fishing, coconut processing and salt production, while some are involved in trading and farming.
+The Gun people strongly believe in their traditions despite most of them being followers of other religions, they are seen worshipping a night watcher spirit called Zangbeto.
 (A Nightman).

-The Ogu people share similarities with other Gbe people and Yorubas as during the C17-18th the Dahomey Empire was under the Oyo Empire rule, thus the strengthen relationship between both ethnicities.
+The Gun people share similarities with other Gbe people and Yorubas as during the C17-18th the Dahomey Empire was under the Oyo Empire rule, thus the strengthen relationship between both ethnicities.